 With all the raw data collected the next steps are authenticating, organizing, and arranging it all.
-This stage also involves ascertaining whether information is true or not, and distinguishing the good from the bad.
+This stage also involves ascertaining whether the information is true or not and distinguishing the good from the bad.

 Additionally, have them take time to internalize what an article is trying to say, who wrote it, and why.
 Gradually they'll begin to ask themselves if they disagree or agree, and begin thinking more critically about what they're reading.
 This actually might be the area of Information Fluency that learners will spend most of their time in.

 Once data is collected and verified, and a solution is created, the knowledge must then be practically applied within the context of the original purpose for the information quest.

 Recommended Strategy: Instruct students to close all sources so they don’t see them, and not to copy and paste.
 Instead, encourage them to write using their own words.
 They should strive to get as much down as they possibly can, saying what they need to say.
 Afterwards, the next steps are for them to go back and reread their sources.
 In doing so they can pinpoint where ideas came from and how they were able to expand or develop them on their own.